adamwiggins/clockwork/README.md

     handler { |job| enqueue_your_job(job) }

 This block will be invoked every time an event is triggered, with the job name passed in.
 In most cases, you should be able to pass the job name directly through to your queueing system.

 The second part of the file are the events, which roughly resembles a crontab:

     every(5.minutes, 'thing.do')
     every(1.hour, 'otherthing.do')

-In the top case, an event will be triggered once every five minutes, passing the job name 'thing.do' into the handler.
-The handler shown above will thus call enqueue_your_job('thing.do').
+In the first line of this example, an event will be triggered once every five minutes, passing the job name 'thing.do' into the handler.
+The handler shown above would thus call enqueue_your_job('thing.do').

-You can also pass a custom block to the handler, for job queueing systems that rely on classes rather than job names (e.g. DJ and Resque).
+You can also pass a custom block to the handler, for job queueing systems that rely on classes rather than job names (i.e. DJ and Resque).
 In this case, you need not define a general event handler, and instead provide one with each
 event:

     every(5.minutes, 'thing.do') { Thing.send_later(:do) }

 If you provide a custom handler for the block, the job name is used only for logging.

 You can also use blocks to do more complex checks: